Metal Detector Circuit: An Introduction Guide

 • Metal identification like gold, iron, or silver.

-• Scan for metal objects, unwanted objects, inorganic materials.
+• Scan for metal objects, unwanted objects, and inorganic materials.

 • Mapping of geological structures.